-From what it is to how it can benefit your business, here’s what you should know about a loss leader strategy.
+So what is it and how can it benefit your business?
+Here’s what you should know about this intriguing financial strategy.

 What Is a Loss Leader Strategy?

-A loss leader strategy is an aggressive pricing strategy where a business sells a product or service below market cost to stimulate sales of other profitable goods or services.
-The goal is to have the customer purchase the loss leader item or service, plus other items or services that are regularly priced.
+A loss leader strategy is an aggressive pricing strategy where a business sells a product or service below market cost.
+Its goal is to stimulate sales of other profitable goods or services.
+By using the right tactics, customers purchasing the loss leader item or service will also include regularly priced items or services.

 Commonly used in the retail industry, loss leader strategies can bring great success – when done well.
-To launch a successful loss leader strategy, you need to have a clear goal in mind of what you’re trying to accomplish, know which of your business’s products or services are the best fit and have an in-depth understanding of the cost/profit structure of your business’s offerings.
+To launch a successful loss leader strategy, have a clear goal in mind, know which of your business’s products or services are the best fit and have an in-depth understanding of the cost/profit structure of your business’s offerings.

 Benefits From Using a Loss Leader Strategy